KNU-3rd-year/OS-Lab-1/README.md

 If the periodic cancellation is implemented then computation output must **not intervene** in user prompt, i.e. all updates should be delivered to user once he or she chooses an option for continuation/cancellation.
 Result **must** be printed even if user chooses cancel but the result can be computed immediately.

-### Repetition
-It should be possible to consequently repeat computation multiple times for different input.

 ## Computations of f and g
 There is an external component with sample trial functions that specifies necessary interfaces.